 A Restaurant at the Edge of the Adriatic Interior

-Pag Island is leading known for two things that have nothing to do with fine dining: its karst moonscape terrain and the salt-cured lamb and sheep's milk cheese that terrain produces.
+Pag Island is renowned for two things that have nothing to do with fine dining: its karst moonscape terrain and the salt-cured lamb and sheep's milk cheese that terrain produces.
 The island sits in the Kvarner Gulf, connected to the Croatian mainland by a bridge from the north and accessible by ferry from the south, a geography that keeps it at a slight remove from the main Dalmatian tourist circuit even in peak summer.
-That remove is part of the point at Boskinac.
+That distance is part of the point at Boskinac.
 The restaurant sits on agricultural land at Škopaljska 220, outside Novalja proper, surrounded by vines and olive groves rather than harbour-front terraces.
 Arriving here feels different from pulling up to a seafront restaurant in Split or Dubrovnik, and that difference is intentional: the setting frames what follows as something closer to a country-house dining room than a coastal tourist destination.

 Where Boskinac Sits in Croatia's Fine Dining Structure